Krutie/nuxt-lifecycle/static/content/en/point-2-3.md

-## Layout Middleware

-Also, known as group middleware, they are registered in layouts.
+Layout Middleware are also known as group middleware and they are registered in layouts.

 Layout middleware makes it more convenient to assign a single middleware to specific set of pages.
 Register middleware at layout level and simply use this layout for a group of pages.